 4QInstruction (Sapiental Work A)

-4QInstruction by Matthew J. GoffExamines particular texts of 4QInstruction as well as broader issues, including its date, genre, main themes, and place in Second Temple Judaism.
+4QInstruction (Online) by Matthew J. GoffExamines particular texts of 4QInstruction as well as broader issues, including its date, genre, main themes, and place in Second Temple Judaism.
 Finally, in order to contextualize this pivotal work, 4QInstruction's relationship to the sapiential and apocalyptic traditions is also explored.

 4QInstruction: Divisions and Hierarchies by Benjamin WoldChallenges the interpretation of 4QInstruction as a deterministic and dualistic composition.
 In a re-examination of key fragments he offers new reconstructions and translations that indicate 4QInstruction envisaged wisdom available to all humanity, divisions among humankind and communities as the result of individual adherence to wisdom, and a hierarchy of authority as a result of individual merit.